 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Arlington Baptist College.

-Out of the 186 undergraduate students at Arlington Baptist College, 34 (about 18%) are considered first-time/full-time degree seekers.
+Out of the 54 degree seeking undergraduates new to Arlington Baptist College in 2016, 34 (about 63%) are considered first-time/full-time .

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Arlington Baptist College about graduation rates for other more appropriate groups of students.

 Based on the caliber of first-time/full-time students that attend Arlington Baptist College we would expect an overall graduation rate of 35.1%.
 However, students are graduating at a rate that is 12.7% higher.
 Therefore, Arlington Baptist College is among the highest performing schools nationwide in graduating students when their anticipated academic achievement is factored in.